Mount Vernon Cancer Centre

 Since 2016 Ginnie has worked with others to instigate first a walking group, taking a route around the site, and then outdoor taster sessions in Qigong, a system of movement, breathing and meditation.
 Qigong has proved popular and self-sustaining, with weekly indoor sessions established throughout the year.
 Walking activities, in contrast, though well received, have proved harder to sustain.
 Staff feedback shows a dislike of walking round car parks.
 Though there are pleasant paths in nearby woods off-site, these are currently inaccessible because of traffic danger.
 In response to these issues there are now plans to create an on-site walking route around the sanatorium lawn, with seating and a mown grass pathway.
 It is hoped that these changes will help to make on-site walking more appealing.

 The walkway proposals are part of a wider programme to improve the quality of several green spaces at the hospital.
 This will focus initially on refurbishment of an existing ‘sunken dell’ garden by the chemotherapy suite, enabling chemotherapy patients to be treated outdoors.
-For 2020 there are plans to replant a small courtyard garden and two small outdoor terraces, all of which serve the wards.
 The hospital is 15km from Heathrow Airport, and is undertaking this work with a grant from the Heathrow Community Fund, together with the efforts of teams of volunteers who support the site’s gardening projects.